-- May be used to take NONGAME fish and shrimp only. - May not be longer than 20 feet. - May not have mesh exceeding 1/2-inch square. - · Must be manually operated. - In SALT WATER, nongame fish may be taken by seine for bait purposes only.
+- Legal only for taking NONGAME fish and other aquatic animal life (including crabs, crayfish, and shrimp). - May not be longer than 20 feet. - May not have mesh exceeding 1/2-inch square. - · Must be manually operated. - In SALT WATER, nongame fish may be taken by seine for bait purposes only.